-SAMHSA, Center for Behavioral Health Statistics and Quality, National Surveys on Drug Use and Health, 2018-2019 and 2019-2020.
+SAMHSA, Center for Behavioral Health Statistics and Quality, National Surveys on Drug Use and Health, 2017-2018 and 2018-2019.
 Chart scaled to 25.0% to display differences among groups.

-Nevada has remained within a percent of the Nation for most mental health issues.
-Nevada was slightly higher than the nation for the measure with "serious mental illness in the past year," "any mental illness in the past year," "had serious thoughts of suicide in the past year," and "major depressive episode in the past year".
+Nevada percents continue to be higher than the United States for "serious mental illness in the past year," "any mental illness in the past year," and "had serious thoughts of suicide in the past year,".
+Nevada had the same percent as the United States in 2018 for "major depressive episode in the past year" but was higher in 2019.